 Karma means "action" and represents the universal law of cause and effect: every thought, word, and deed generates consequences that return to us, sooner or later.
 It is not a punishment or a reward, but a mirror of our choices, inviting us to responsibility, awareness, and transformation.

-A pink scale illustrates the contrast between wind turbines and the towers of a nuclear plant, symbolizing energy choices and their impact on the future.
+A pink balance illustrates the contrast between wind turbines and the towers of a nuclear plant, symbolizing energy choices and their impact on the future.

 Source: Unsplash by Allison Saeng